tnwei/nblabel/README.md

 ![](assets/datasaurus-example.jpeg)

+Use the selector tool for True / False annotations (more than enough for labelling anomaly detection datasets atm).
+Note that the selector tool is a toggle: selecting the same data point again will flip the label.

-Just save the `df` when you are done:
+Save the `df` when you are done:

 ```python
 df.to_csv("nblabel-example-output.csv")